 - an employee of the funeral home.

-In that case, the Régie requires one of the following in addition to the usual documents, as well as any other document deemed necessary to determine the admissibility of the expenses:
+In that case, we require one of the following in addition to the usual documents, as well as any other document deemed necessary to determine the admissibility of the expenses:

 - personal cheque cancelled by the financial institution